 My advice is to spend an hour or so before you launch figuring out your stall marketing.

 Come up with a simple name and create a sign for your stall.
-Make sure its clear and easy to read from a good few metres away, to catch the eye of passers-by.
+Make sure it’s clear and easy to read from a good few metres away, to catch the eye of passers-by.

 You can even go the whole hog and use a website such as Design Seed to pick a colour palette, then match your logo, social media and signage to those colours.
 (This is the palette I chose, which I felt matched the browns of our stall.)

-We also used Canva to create two A4 signs, one with larger font explaining our key values — organic, homemade, wild-foraged, etc — which is designed to be read from far away.
+I also used Canva to create two A4 signs, one with larger font explaining our key values — organic, homemade, wild-foraged, etc — which is designed to be read from far away.

 You can see the full designs of these two signs here.
 And yes, you’re more than welcome to copy them!